codingo/dorky/README.md

 - `-gh`: Search only GitHub
 - `-gl`: Search only GitLab
 - `-s`: Simple output style for piping to another tool
+- `-v`: Enable verbose mode for more detailed output

 By default, the tool searches both GitHub and GitLab based on the provided access tokens.
 If both tokens are set, both platforms will be searched.
 If only one token is set, only that platform will be searched.